Agroforestry – Forestry Inspired Agricultural Systems

 Cliff has vast experience in the fields of permaculture, food forestry, organics, appropriate technology, natural building, deep nature connection and regenerative agriculture, that allow him to offer an integrative approach to land and culture repair.
 He empowers others to take a hands-on approach to design in his regular and advanced course offerings.
 His humor, straight-forward style and determination to make positive change, make him an engaging instructor, consultant and designer.
 He has taught over 50 courses, and has taken over 26 professional development courses.
 As a professional designer, he has worked for farms, intentional communities, school campuses and homesteaders.
 Cliff is the main instructor and curriculum developer for this course.
 He received his permaculture certificate in 2004 from the International Institute of Ecological Agriculture and his teacher training certificate from Dave Jacke.
 He later went on to co-teach the teacher training course, with Jacke.
 He has co-taught Dave Jacke’s 9 day forest gardening intensive, worked as a tree care specialist and has designed agroforestry systems for clients, giving him varied experience in this field.
 For a detailed look at his experience, training & mentors as well as a list of courses that he has taught, check out his full resume.

-Course Details: Course venue is Spiral Ridge Permaculture. $375 includes lunch and dinner Saturday and breakfast and lunch Sunday.
-Free camping Saturday night.
+Course Details: Course venue is Spiral Ridge Permaculture. $260 includes lunch and dinner on day 1 and breakfast/lunch on day 2 and camping for 1-2 nights.
 Please see Course FAQ’s page for more info. on venue, food and cancellation policy.
 If you are local and do not need meals or camping, write us for a reduced cost.